 It’s never too early to plan holiday celebrations, especially if you want to book a good spot to enjoy Texas’ favorite reason to drink margaritas, eat tacos, and listen to live mariachi bands.
-Cinco de Mayo, the annual celebration of the Mexican Army’s victory at the Battle of Puebla, lands on a Thursday this year, but some spots are keeping the celebrations going all weekend long.
+Cinco de Mayo, the annual celebration of the Mexican Army’s victory at the Battle of Puebla, lands on a Friday this year, but some spots are keeping the celebrations going all weekend long.

 Here is your guide to celebrating Cinco de Mayo in Dallas.